GiftCrypto/DogeTeller/README.md

 MONGO_URL="mongodb://localhost:27017"
 ```

-Next, if run `npm start` and you should see the following message:
+Next, if run `npm start` (or `npm run start-dev` to start the devlopment version) and you should see the following message:
 ```
 DogeTeller server running at http://localhost:5000
 ```